yunhal/LARmodeling/education/index.md

 ### Writing

-We write in LaTeX, MarkDown, and .doc formats.
+We write in MS Word, LaTeX, and MarkDown formats.

 Read about it [here](writing).